Roger Federer and Novak Djokovic played each other 50 times on the ATP tour, with Novak leading their H2H 27 – 23.

 How many times did Djokovic beat Federer?

-Novak has defeated Roger a total of 27 times and he leads their head to head record 27-23.
-They have played each other in five grand slam finals with Novak winning 4 out of 5 of the finals.
+Novak defeated Roger a total of 27 times and he leads their head to head record 27-23.
+They have played each other in five grand slam finals with Novak winning 4 out of the 5 matches.

 How many times did Djokovic beat Federer at Wimbledon?